Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 Hellloooo Twin Pregnancy Belly

-Shortly after finding out I was pregnant my symptoms started to kick.
+Shortly after finding out I was pregnant with twins my symptoms started to kick.
 As expected twin pregnancy is exhausting, your body is creating two humans plus trying to keep you healthy.
 Two babies equal less room.
 You may experience back pain as the babies grow, due to the extra weight, and their position in your tummy.
 You can talk to your doctor about safe stretches you can do to ease the aches.

 For the heaviness feeling, with two babies it feels like your stomach is sticking out a foot and half out, that’s because it is.
 It’s crazy to think about how your belly doesn’t need a table to rest on!
 I will talk about how to make your pregnancy more comfortable later in the post.